-In marriage, you and your partner are united 'til death do you part.
-In the beginning, this is a joyous prospect—who doesn't enjoy sharing fun activities with their spouse?
+Till death do you part is a joyous prospect in the beginning—and who doesn't enjoy sharing fun activities with their spouse?
 There is seemingly endless time for snuggling during a movie at home, exploring new places during vacations, or eventually bonding over the birth of a child, just to name a few.
-These are the things that bring spouses closer together and make marriage something most of us aspire to one day participate in.

 Passive aggression is behavior that is indirectly aggressive rather than directly aggressive.
 Passive-aggressive people regularly exhibit resistance to requests or demands from family and other individuals often by procrastinating, expressing sullenness, or acting stubborn.

-People who suffer from passive-aggressive behavior have a hard time expressing their feelings verbally.
-This results in them suppressing any negative emotions they may experience.
-Instead of express negative emotions verbally they project those feelings in their behaviors toward a spouse.
+People who display passive-aggressive behavior have a hard time expressing their feelings verbally.
+This results in the suppression of any negative emotions they may experience.
+Instead of expressing negative emotions verbally, they project those feelings in their behaviors toward a spouse.

 Passive-aggressive behavior won’t manifest in a punch to the face, but covert anger can cause you to feel as if you’ve been kicked in the gut.
 People who exhibit this behavior show their anger by withholding something they know you want, through procrastination, stubbornness, and obstructionism.